 This site may provide public discussions on various business topics.
 Please note that any information you post in these discussions will become public, so please do not post sensitive information in the public discussions.
 Whenever you publicly disclose information online, that information could be collected and used by others.
 We are not responsible for any action or policies of any third parties who collect information that users disclose in any such forums on the web site.
 Elsa Razborsek Consulting does not agree or disagree with anything posted on the discussion board.
 Also remember that you must comply with our other published policies regarding postings on our public forums.

 A cookie is a text file that is placed on your hard disk by a web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.
 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the Web server that you have returned to a specific page.
 For example, if you register with us, a cookie helps Elsa Razborsek Consulting to recall your specific information on subsequent visits.
 This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
-When you return to the same Elsa Razborsek Consulting website, the information you previously provided can be retrieved, so you can easily use the features that you customized.
+When you return to the same Elsa Razborsek Consulting website, the information you previously provided can be retrieved, so you can easily use the features that you customised.